 - In 2018, banks in Washington issued 136,306 loans under $100,000 while reporting under the Community Reinvestment Act.
 The total value of the loans was $2 billion.

-- The top five industries with the largest share of small firms are:
+- The following five industries have the largest share of small businesses: